Feed usually represents the single largest cost in all types of sheep

 Milk fever is different in sheep as compared to dairy cattle

 in that symptoms occur pre-lambing.
-Milk fever is low blood
+Simply states, milk fever is low blood

 diagnosis is based on the affected ewe's response to calcium